 💸 Business Loans

-If you’re thinking about where to get capital for your business with this route, you have two choices: banks and lending companies.
+If you’re thinking about how to get capital for your business with a business loan, you have two choices: banks and lending companies.

-Banks such as LANDBANK, the Philippine National Bank (PNB), and Security Bank offer short-term and long-term business loans.
+Banks such as UnionBank, Security Bank, LANDBANK, the Philippine National Bank (PNB), Robinsons Bank, and Bank of Commerce offer short-term and long-term business loans.

 Short-term loans are ideal for financing immediate business needs, such as petty cash, raw materials, or office supplies.
 Long-term loans, on the other hand, are designed for business expansion or modernization.
 Usually, bank loans mature in two to 10 years.